trentm/node-tabula/README.md

 - Describe the "opinions", features and limitations of this module.

+- `tabula` CLI for piping in a JSON array of objects, or stream of objects.

 - Merge this with [node-tab](https://github.com/davepacheco/node-tab) if
   reasonable.
 I have some PR work for it (that I haven't completed) to add some conveniences that `tabulate` provides.
 It is silly to have two table-printing